thatisdrtruman/thatisdrtruman.github.io/content/posts/in-the-meaning.md

 I just gave you the meaning!

-- Mitchell Grose (Psuedonym of Joseph Liu)
+by Mitchell Grose (Psuedonym of Joseph Liu)